-The Tuvalu R2R Project partners plan to undertake a Biodiversity Rapid Assessment (Biorap) on four islets/atolls in the Tuvalu archipelago, namely Niutao, Funafuti, Vaitupu and Nukulaelae.
+The Tuvalu R2R Project partners plan to undertake a Biodiversity Rapid Assessment (BioRap) on four islets/atolls in the Tuvalu archipelago, namely Niutao, Funafuti, Vaitupu and Nukulaelae.
 It is intended that biodiversity surveys will be conducted at these four locations, involving baseline field ecological surveys of plants, vegetation, avifauna, and marine habitats, as well as information on mammals (native and introduced/invasive), reptiles and invertebrates.
 For this purpose, a specialist team of consultants are required to achieve the following objectives:

 - 1. To develop specific and feasible methods for conducting baseline field ecological surveys of plants (vegetation), avifauna (birds), mammals (native and introduced/invasive), reptiles, amphibians, insects, and marine species, with a particular focus on species of cultural significance and unique to Tuvalu.
-Survey methodologies utilized in the Biorap are to be compatible and build on experiences of similar ecological surveys conducted in other Pacific Islands, but adapted to the specific focus of the Tuvalu R2R Project. - To conduct field work/surveys for an environmental baseline of the biodiversity of the four islets/atolls (Niutao, Funafuti, Vaitupu and Nukulaelae), implementing the developed methods (in 1 above). - 3.
+Survey methodologies utilized in the BioRap are to be compatible and build on experiences of similar ecological surveys conducted in other Pacific Islands but adapted to the specific focus of the Tuvalu R2R Project. - To conduct field work/surveys for an environmental baseline of the biodiversity of the four islets/atolls (Niutao, Funafuti, Vaitupu and Nukulaelae), implementing the developed methods (in 1 above). - 3.
 Based on the data collected, subsequent analysis thereof, and described within consequent report(s), the consultants should provide a set of key management and policy options that national and local stakeholders should consider employing to strengthen existing conservation efforts, such as the protection and management of important ecosystems and species found in Tuvalu. - 4.
-Whilst coordinating and conducting the Biorap surveys, the consultants are expected to work alongside, and build local capacity amongst a team of national (including local community) representatives.
-From the initial information collected the team of consultants are to provide specialized training for government staff on surveying and/or monitoring methods to be used for different biotic guilds and the identification of species. - From the surveys and the stakeholder interactions, the team is expected to generate a detailed technical and scientific report with results and findings, including conclusions and recommendations on (1) healthy ecosystems; and, (2) key biota indicators that could be used for monitoring changes in important ecosystems.
+Whilst coordinating and conducting the BioRap surveys, the consultants are expected to work alongside, and build local capacity amongst a team of national (including local community) representatives.
+From the initial information collected the team of consultants are to provide specialized training for government staff in surveying and/or monitoring methods and the identification of biological indicator species. - From the surveys and the stakeholder interactions, the team is expected to generate a detailed technical and scientific report with results and findings, including conclusions and recommendations on (1) healthy ecosystems; and, (2) key biota indicators that could be used for monitoring changes in important ecosystems.

-The Marine Fish & Invertebrate Specialist will be directly responsible for the following sub-components of the Biorap:
+The Terrestrial Vertebrate Ecologist will be directly responsible for the following sub-components of the BioRap:

-- To develop the methodology for surveying marine fish and invertebrate species (corals excluded) found in near-shore and/or intertidal ecosystems on the four islets/atolls, taking into consideration the nature of the locations to be surveyed and methods used in past marine surveys in Tuvalu. - 2.
-To conduct marine fish and invertebrate surveys during the Biorap missions, collate the data and perform relevant analyses to describe the status and distribution of inshore fish and invertebrate species.
-In doing so, the consultant will compile a baseline marine fish and invertebrate species list, noting the status of resident species (i.e. in terms of international distribution and local abundance) with a focus on species of socio-economic significance (i.e. used in artisanal and/or commercial fisheries). - Baseline maps describing the distribution of marine fish and invertebrate communities, including but not restricted to, intertidal sand flats, mangroves and coral reefs. - Training materials for workshops/training sessions with government staff in surveying and/or monitoring methods and the identification of biological indicator fish and invertebrate species. - The marine fish and invertebrate sections of the final report, addressing the relevant aforementioned objectives.
+- To develop the methodologies for the BioRap terrestrial vertebrate surveys that will be conducted on the four islets/atolls, taking into consideration the nature of the locations to be surveyed, and specific to each terrestrial vertebrate group (amphibian(s), reptiles, avifauna, mammals and others).
+Particular attention should be given to surveying the endemic Lepidodactylus tepukapili and the survey of small islets. - 2.
+To conduct vertebrate surveys during the BioRap missions, collate the data and perform relevant analyses to describe the status and distribution of each vertebrate group.
+In doing so, the consultant will compile a baseline terrestrial vertebrate species inventory, noting the status of resident species (i.e. in terms of international distribution and local abundance) and introduced/ invasive species. - Baseline maps describing the distribution of vertebrate species with a focus on biological indicator species that could be used for monitoring and assessment of long term environmental change on the four islets/atolls. - Training materials for workshops/training sessions with government staff in surveying and/or monitoring methods and the identification of biological indicator vertebrate species. - 5.
+The terrestrial vertebrate section of the final report, addressing the relevant aforementioned objectives.